1997 Beckenham by-election

-A by-election in Beckenham, England, was called in 1997 when the sitting Member of Parliament, Piers Merchant (Conservative), resigned from Parliament on 21 October 1997.
-The Conservatives held the seat, with Jacqui Lait winning the by-election on 20 November.
+A by-election for the United Kingdom parliamentary constituency of Beckenham was held on 20 November 1997, triggered by the resignation of the incumbent Conservative Party Member of Parliament (MP) Piers Merchant, who stood down following a scandal regarding his affair with a teenage bar hostess.
+The Conservatives held the seat, with Jacqui Lait winning the by-election.

+The 1997 Winchester by-election was held on the same day.

 Background

-Piers Merchant had been under pressure during the May 1997 general election after tabloid newspaper stories about his relationship with a bar hostess whom he had employed as a researcher, but he had denied any impropriety, and retained the confidence of his local association.
-His resignation on 21 October was caused by further newspaper stories and video footage which confirmed that his denial had been misleading.
-He accepted the office of Crown Steward and Bailiff of the Manor of Northstead.
+Piers Merchant had been under pressure during the 1997 general election campaign earlier that year after The Sun published stories about his relationship with a 17-year-old bar hostess whom he had employed as a researcher, but he had denied any impropriety, and retained the confidence of his local association.
+After further newspaper stories and video footage were published which confirmed that his denial had been misleading, he resigned on 21 October 1997 by acceping the office of Crown Steward and Bailiff of the Manor of Northstead – a ceremonial procedure for Parliamentary resignations.

-At the by-election, the Conservatives selected Jacqui Lait, who had lost her seat at Hastings in the general election.
+At the by-election, the Conservatives selected Jacqui Lait, who had lost her seat at Hastings and Rye in the general election.
 The Labour candidate, Robert (Bob) Hughes, was a long time resident of the constituency and had contested the seat at the general election.
 The Liberal Democrats also chose their general election candidate, Rosemary Vetterlein.
 The Conservatives were successful in retaining the seat with a further reduced majority.

-Also held on the same day was a by-election at Winchester.
 This was the last election (general or by-election) that the Referendum Party contested; it wound up soon afterwards.